facebook/zstd/lib/README.md

 - decompress/huf_decompress.c
 - decompress/zstd_decompress.c

-Stable API is exposed in [zstd.h].
+Stable API is exposed in [common/zstd.h].
-Advanced and experimental API is exposed in `zstd_static.h`.
+Advanced and experimental API is exposed in `common/zstd_static.h`.
-`zstd_static.h` API elements should be used with static linking only, as their definition may change in future version of the library.
+`common/zstd_static.h` API elements should be used with static linking only, as their definition may change in future version of the library.

+[common/zstd.h]: common/zstd.h

 #### Separate compressor and decompressor

-To build a separate zstd compressor all files from common/ and compressor/ directories are required.
+To build a separate zstd compressor all files from `common/` and `compressor/` directories are required.
-In similar way to build a separate zstd decompressor all files from common/ and decompressor/ directories are needed.
+In a similar way to build a separate zstd decompressor all files from `common/` and `decompressor/` directories are needed.

 #### Buffered streaming